lRomul/argus/docs/source/quickstart.rst

 ----------------

 Argus can help you simplify the experiments with different architectures, losses, and optimizers.
 Let's define a :class:`argus.model.Model` with two models via a dictionary.
-If you want to use PyTorch losses and optimizers it's not necessary to define them in argus model.
+If you want to use PyTorch losses and optimizers, it's not necessary to define them in the argus model.

 .. code-block:: python